cilang/acu/docs/introduction.md

 ## Important Notes

-⚠️ **Please Don't Change the Graph Network Structure**: The 16-node graph might look simple, but changing it can cause unexpected behavior.
+⚠️ **Please Don't Change the Graph Network Structure**: The 19-node graph might look simple, but changing it can cause unexpected behavior.
 I've tested many configurations, and this one works reliably.

-🌍 **Beyond My Original Use**: While created for worldbuilding, I found ACU Protocol useful for many other applications, which is why I separated it into its own project.
+🌍 **Beyond My Original Use**: While created for worldbuilding, I found ACU useful for many other applications, which is why I separated it into its own project.

 ## For the Mathematically Curious

 The protocol uses:

 - **Torus Knot T(19,2)** for relational structure; go to this [Regina Repo](https://regina-normal.github.io/), it took me long time before I found it and end my day of `patchwork` with explaining "this part using Brunnian Link, this part using this Borromean things".
+- If you want to read about [HoTT](https://github.com/HoTT)
 - **4D hypersphere** as a bounded container
 - **Ternary states** (-1, 0, +1) for tracking potential → processing → actualized states
-- **361 quantization** (19²) for managing complexity

 ## My Background

 I'm a high school graduate who learns through self-study.
 My knowledge comes from curiosity rather than formal education.
-If you want to discuss ACU Protocol, please use simple language - complex terminology will likely go over my head!
+If you want to discuss ACU, please use simple language - complex terminology will likely go over my head!

 The beauty of this system is that it works without needing deep mathematical understanding.
 It's a practical tool that emerged from creative needs.

 ---

-*ACU Protocol is released under MIT License because knowledge should be shared freely.*
+*ACU is released under MIT License because knowledge should be shared freely.*